angeliasterling/one-click-hugo-cms/site/content/post/using-an-editor.md

 description: "This is hands down the #1 place to spend your money."
 image: img/img_2025.jpg
 ---
 When I was nearing the end of writing my first novel I questioned using an editor and what services were worth spending the money on.
-I received quotes from a few different editing firms, and I'm not going to lie, choked on my coffee when I read them.
+I received quotes from a few different editing firms, and I'm not going to lie, choked on my coffee when reading them.
 I truly had no idea how much a good editor was going to cost me.

 Initially I decided I would pay for a Line Edit (having an editor fix grammatical errors and clean up my writing).
 I figured this would be sufficient considering at that point I had written and rewritten my first novel at least 6 times.
 In my mind, the story itself was pretty solid.
 After discussing it with anyone who would listen I was convinced to invest in both a Comprehensive Edit (having an editor ensure the story makes sense and is cohesive) and the Line Edit.